 Dover station opened on 18 October 2001 and is the second station in the MRT system to use side platforms.

-The Changi Airport Extension allows easier access to the airport from the city conveniently by train, with a transfer at Tanah Merah station.
-Although Changi Airport is conveniently linked to the city through public buses, plans of an extension to the East West Line only started when the Singapore Expo, which is situated along the line, was in construction.
+The Changi Airport Extension allows easy access to the airport from the city conveniently by train, with a transfer at Tanah Merah station.
+Although Changi Airport is conveniently linked to the city through public buses, plans of an extension to the East-West Line only started when the Singapore Expo was in construction.

 The Changi Airport extension is accessible by boarding the train at platform C or D of Tanah Merah station.

-The western section of the East West Line will be extended by another 7.5km with four more stations, linking Joo Koon to Tuas Link.
-The extension will provide a faster way to travel around the Jurong Industrial Estate, and to the Tuas Checkpoint.
+The western section of the East-West Line was extended by another 7.5km with four more stations, linking Joo Koon to Tuas Link.
+The extension provides a faster way to travel around the Tuas industrial area, and to the Tuas Checkpoint.

-A 26-hectare depot will also be built after Tuas Link to provide stabling and maintenance facilities for additional trains and cater for future capacity expansion of the North South Line and East West Line.
+As part of the extension, a 26-hectare depot after Tuas Link provides stabling and maintenance facilities for additional trains, catering for future capacity expansion of the North-South Line and East-West Line.

-Initially slated to be opened by the end of 2016, it was pushed to 2Q 2017 to allow more time to test and fine-tune the new signalling system.
+Initially slated to be opened by the end of 2016, it was pushed to 18 June 2017 to allow more time to test and fine-tune the new signalling system.

-The North South and East West Lines will have its signalling upgraded to the SelTrac Communications-Based Train Control (CBTC) system from Thales.
-Trains will be allowed to run at an interval of 100 seconds during peak periods, down from the current 120 seconds with the existing system.
+The signalling system of the North-South and East-West Lines was upgraded to the SelTrac Communications-Based Train Control (CBTC) system from Thales.
+Trains will be allowed to run at an interval of 100 seconds during peak periods, down from 120 seconds with the legacy system.